thomaslafon/check-bare-domains/README.md

 The script retrieves all domains of a subscription reading "sites.json" on the server, then check DNS entries for each one and compare them to CDNs IPs from Cloudflare.

-Test the script by executing it locally on the server and it will send an email :
+You can test the script by executing it locally on the server:
 ```sh
 $ ./checkDNS.sh "thomas.lafon@acquia.com"
 ```